MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 21. In the **Enter password** dialog box, enter the password and select **Sign in**.

-22. After signing in, open your **Inbox** and open the invitation Email with the topic **You're invited to the Contoso organization.**
+22. After signing in, open your **Inbox** and open the invitation Email with the topic **You're invited to the Contoso organization**.

 23. When you select **Get Started** from the invitation Email, a new tab with a **Review permissions** message opens.
 Grant your consent to **Contoso** by selecting **Accept**.